shohan4556/machine-learning-course-notes/Notes/clustering.md

 **Clustering:**
 --
-Clustering is the process of grouping a set of pattern.
+Clustering is the process of grouping a set of data/objects/pattern.
 The clustered representation of data are used in decision making. **Classification** is one of the most popular decision making paradigms.

+* Similar types of data in same clusters
+* Dissimilar types of data in other clusters
 * Clustering can be used in unsupervised learning(unlabeled)
 * Classification can be used in supervised learning (labeled data)